fabianofpena/iceberg-polaris-lakehouse/polaris_client/README.md

 ## Directory Details

-- **`Dockerfile`**: A Dockerfile for containerizing the Polaris client, making it easier to deploy and run in various environments.
-- **`architecture/`**: Contains architecture-related documentation, diagrams, and explanations about the design and structure of the Polaris client.
 - **`core/`**: Contains core domain entities and interfaces, such as the Principal, Catalog, Role, and their related interfaces.
 This is the heart of the business logic and follows SOLID principles.
-- **`export_scripts`**.sh: Shell script for exporting environment variables or other configurations needed to run the Polaris client.
 - **`infra/`**: Infrastructure-related code, including repositories that implement the interfaces defined in core/.
 This layer interacts with external systems like Polaris API, AWS S3, and databases.
 - **`interface/`**: Handles user input and output, including command-line interface (CLI) parsing using argparse.
 This is where the arguments for the client are processed.
 - **`main/`**: The entry point of the application, responsible for orchestrating the use cases and interacting with the infrastructure layer.
 It includes controllers that manage the flow of data through the application.